 - 9. Save and close HW09-6 HWID IF Merge DATA Done - 10.
-Save the Excel file using the name HW09-6 HWID IF Sex Added Done and then close it.

-- 1. Open the document HW09-6 IF Merge MAIN Original, which is one of the files you downloaded at the start of the term. - 2.
+Save the Excel file using the name HW09-6 HWID IF Sex Added Done and then close it. - b.
+Set up the mail merge main file by doing the following: - 1.
+Open the document HW09-6 IF Merge MAIN Original, which is one of the files you downloaded at the start of the term. - 2.
 Save the document to the Word Files folder using the name HW09-6 HWID IF Merge MAIN Done - 3.
 Insert a footer that contains the name of the file. - 4.
 On the Mailings tab, in the Start Mail Merge group, click Start Mail Merge and select Letters. - 5.
 On the Mailings tab, in the Start Mail Merge group, click Select Recipients and select Use an Existing List.
-Navigate to your Word Files folder and double-click HW09-6 HWID IF Merge DATA Done. - Replace the red text Title, Firstname, Lastname, Address, City, State, ZIP with their merge field codes (Mailings, Write & Insert Fields, Insert Merge Field). - c.
+Navigate to your Word Files folder and double-click HW09-6 HWID IF Merge DATA Done. - 6.
+Replace the red text Title, Firstname, Lastname, Address, City, State, ZIP with their merge field codes (Mailings, Write & Insert Fields, Insert Merge Field).

+- c.
 Create the mail merge by doing the following: - You want to skip records where the Sex is Unknown.
 Be sure the insertion point is at the top of the document and then, on the Mailings tab, in the Write & Insert Fields group, click Rules and select Skip Record IF... - 2.
 Select Sex for the Field name, select Equal to for the Comparison, and type Unknown for the Compare to boxes.